Knowaste Recycles Absorbent Hygiene Products

 The other key generation of AHP is from feminine hygiene products, which are used by 92 million women in the U.S and almost 10 million in Canada, collectively generating close to 1.4 million tonnes of waste annually.
 When disposable diapers, incontinent products, and feminine hygiene products are considered in aggregate, Knowaste sees a big opportunity for its technology to divert this waste stream and recycle it.

-Other success indicators for AHP recycling
+Success Indicators for AHP recycling

 As in the case of recycling other materials, AHP recycling is most likely to succeed when it is supported by situational factors such as: